petru-braha/YP-compiler/README.md

 0. no class/function declaration/definition after scope_begin (more precisely if it is not closed)
 1. don't use names not declared
 2. check type correlation - see (1)
+3. complete the syntax documentation from the guidline